-Vice President for Academic and Student Affairs - Dr. Clifton R. Elliott
+Vice President for Academic Affairs - Dr. Gayle Tremble

-The Vice President for Academic and Student Affairs serves as the Chief Academic Officer at the College.
+The Vice President for Academic Affairs serves as the Chief Academic Officer at the College.
 This includes responsibility for the administration of the instructional programs that lead to degrees, diplomas, and certificates.
 Responsibilities include: planning, scheduling, implementing, and evaluating all academic college courses.
 The Vice President is also responsible for overseeing the library and the student success center, serving as the liaison between the College and senior colleges, preparing the academic calendar and assisting in the preparation and administration of the budget for the instruction division.
-This position also oversees the Student Affairs division of the College.